Depth-efficient proofs of quantumness

 In terms of quantum information, we follow the usual formalism as outlined, for instance, in~\cite{nielsen2002quantum}.
 All Hilbert spaces are finite dimensional.
-We use serif font to label spaces that correspond to certain quantum registers.
+We use sans-serif font to label spaces that correspond to certain quantum registers.
 For instance, $\mathsf{X}$ will correspond to an $n$-qubit Hilbert space of inputs to a function.
 We also extend the bar notation from strings to quantum states.
 So, for instance $\ket{\bar{0}} = \ket{ 00 ...
 0}$.
-The multi-qubit \emph{GHZ state} can then be written as $\ket{\psi}=\frac{1}{\sqrt{2}}(\ket{\bar{0}}+\ket{\bar{1}})$.
+The multi-qubit \emph{cat state} can then be written as $\ket{\psi}=\frac{1}{\sqrt{2}}(\ket{\bar{0}}+\ket{\bar{1}})$.

 We now recall some standard notions of classical and quantum computation.
 For more details, we refer the reader to~\cite{arora2009computational, nielsen2002quantum}. \begin{itemize} \item The notion of computational efficiency will refer to algorithms or circuits that run in polynomial time. \item We say that an algorithm (or Turing machine) is PPT if it uses randomness and runs in polynomial time.
-We say it is QPT if it is a quantum algorithm running in polynomial time. \item Most of the Boolean functions we consider admit a circuit representation.
-All Boolean circuits will be comprised of AND, OR, XOR and NOT gates. \item We say that a classical gate has \emph{bounded fan-out} if the number of output wires is constant (independent of the length of the input to the circuit).
+We say it is QPT if it is a quantum algorithm running in polynomial time. \item All Boolean circuits we consider are comprised of AND, OR, XOR and NOT gates. \item We say that a classical gate has \emph{bounded fan-out} if the number of output wires is constant (independent of the length of the input to the circuit).